Quantum Elastic Network Models and their Application to Graphene: Discussion: Road to realistic molecular dynamics simulations

 Our current work assumes an isolated graphene sheet.
 Coupling the system to a heat bath would enable simulations in the canonical ensemble at temperatures matching experimental conditions.
 This could be pursued, for example, by extending the framework to incorporate Nosé-Hoover chains \cite{martyna1992nose}.
 However, these models are typically constructed by incorporating auxiliary masses coupled to every atom in the system, thereby breaking the sparsity condition of the algorithm.
 A way around this problem might be to use techniques such as the one proposed in \cite{villanyi2025exponential}, where the system of interest will be coupled to an external bath (defined as a system of oscillators), while also maintaining a low sparsity.

 Our framework also allows for the material structure to subtly altered. \textit{Doping} is one way that graphene can be ``customized'' for different practical application, where carbon atoms are replaced by a different element.
 Important physical properties of the resulting material are disrupted, including both thermal and electrical conduction.
 This is often a more interesting case to simulate, and current research in this direction already relies heavily on classical MD simulations \cite{joucken2015charge, hao2011mechanical, goharshadi2015thermal}.
 Additionally, in reality, perfect graphene sheets do not exist.
 For example, when made using chemical vapor deposition, they usually contain \emph{defects}.
 In certain cases, carbon atoms are not present (vacancies) or the connectivity between two $\pi$-bonded carbon atoms changes (Stone-Wales defects).
 In these scenarios, a more accurate model should include such defects, by replacing certain carbon atoms, thus leading to more accurate simulations for lab-grown materials.
+In this paper, we made a first-step on how to incorporate defects (through doping) in our model (see the end of Sec. \ref{sec:connectivity_oracle}).